Skip to content

 Agent Installation

-When you install the PAW extension, all PAW agents are automatically installed to your VS Code prompts directory.
+When you install the PAW extension, all PAW agents are automatically installed to ~/.copilot/agents (or your configured override).
 The extension handles:

 • Fresh installations: All agents installed on first activation